-Inspired by the Universal Index of Human Rights (OHCHR 2012), we created four categorizations of human rights that encompass eight topics, and analyzed through 92 topical words found in South Korean media sources.
-Co-occurrence between the term "human rights" and these topical words substantiates these distinct categories of rights, as well as offering clues as to how the focus of human rights discussion changes.
-We test the utility of this conceptual framework against an unusual dataset collected for the first time by the authors through web-scraping.
-With this predetermined framework, we pursue a deductive strategy, rather than an inductive tactic (Baggozi and Berliner 2016), which is an alternative approach we take in ongoing work using topic modeling.
-We collected data that encompass both conservative and progressive news sources: Choson and Joongang on one hand, and Hankyoreh, and Kyungkyang, on the other.
+Inspired by the Universal Index of Human Rights (UN Office of the High Commissioner for Human Rights 2012), we created four categorizations of human rights that encompass eight topics, and analyzed them through 92 topical words found in South Korean media sources.
+Cooccurrence between the term "human rights" and these topical words-for example, a pair of human rights and education-substantiates these distinct categories of rights, as well as offering clues as to how the focus of human rights discussion changes.
+We test the utility of this conceptual framework against an unusual dataset collected for the first time by the authors through web scraping.
+With this predetermined framework, we pursue a deductive 03 strategy, rather than an inductive tactic (Baggozi and Berliner 2016), which is an alternative approach we take in ongoing work using topic modeling.
+We collected data that encompass both conservative and progressive news sources: Choson and Joongang, on one hand, and Hankyoreh and Kyungkyang, on the other.

-The analysis of this unusual data led us to reach several primary conclusions.
-First, South Korean media coverage demonstrates that human rights as a cultural symbol expanded tremendously in the country, consistent with global expansion of human rights that occurred worldwide during the 1990s and 2000s.
+The analysis of these unusual data led us to reach several primary conclusions.
+First, South Korean media coverage demonstrates that human rights as a cultural symbol expanded tremendously in the country, consistent with the global expansion of human rights that occurred worldwide during the 1990s and 2000s.
 Second, there was an incredible degree of shift among multiple categories and topics of human rights during 26 years of that period.
-Initially, civil and political rights dominated, but gradually receded as economic, social, cultural, and social minority rights moved to the forefront.
+Initially, civil and political rights dominated, but they gradually receded as economic, social, cultural, and social minority rights moved to the forefront.
 Third, we found substantial variation in categories and topics of attention between conservative and progressive news sources.
-Progressive news sources allocated substantially more discussion to diverse categories and topics than conservative counterparts, especially to civil and political rights and economic, social, and cultural rights.
+Progressive news sources allocated substantially more discussion to diverse categories and topics than their conservative counterparts, especially to civil and political rights and economic, social, and cultural rights.

 This article proceeds as follows.
-First, it explores the evolution of human rights information and how topics and/or issues are disseminated and adopted by various human rights actors.
+First, we explore the evolution of human rights information and how topics and issues are disseminated and adopted by various human rights actors.
 Next, we discuss media reporting on human rights and inherent biases in human rights monitoring tools.
 Then, we move to a discussion of a new framework that would reflect a more universal and balanced conception of human rights.
 Finally, we present our methodology and our core findings and discuss how our work can shed light on the current debate on the global diffusion of human rights.